 The Annunciation Greek Orthodox Church, which was opened in July of 1961, is the last major building designed by esteemed architect Frank Lloyd Wright.
-The general theme of the Church is a Greek cross with circular components, which is symbolic throughout the Church.
-The basic conception of the Church is Byzantine, and it is styled after the great Hagia Sophia in Constantinople, now Istanbul.
-Wright was familiar with Byzantine history and tradition, and he uniquely interpreted these concepts in his design of the Church.
+The general theme of the church is a Greek cross, with its circular components symbolized throughout the Church.
+The basic conception of the church is Byzantine, and it is styled after the great Hagia Sophia in Constantinople, now Istanbul.
+Wright was familiar with Byzantine history and tradition, but he uniquely interpreted these concepts in his design of the church.

 This church was erected through the toil of immigrants as a monument to God and as a reminder of our Hellenic heritage, as well as a contribution to our city.
 Visitors will be awed and inspired by its beauty.
-Guided tours will include information about the architecture of the building as well as insight into the physical elements and the religion of the Eastern Orthodox Church.
-Tours will be offered each hour beginning at 10:00 am.
-The last tour will be at 4:00 pm.
-Greek pastries will also be available for purchase.
+The Annunciation doors will be open continually for self-guided tours.
+Wall-mounted signage will guide individuals in understanding Greek culture, Orthodoxy and Frank Lloyd Wright’s creative interpretation.
+Docents will be positioned throughout the church to offer comments and answer questions.